HFSS GUIDE FOR MARKETERS AND INFLUENCERS

 How HFSS rules affect influencer marketing

-Influencers remain a powerful marketing channel, but HFSS compliance is critical because many influencer collaborations are now classified as advertising under HFSS rules.
-Compliance depends on how content is targeted, disclosed and creatively executed.
+Many influencer collaborations are now classified as advertising under HFSS rules.
+Compliance depends on the circumstances resulting in the content being created.

 The future of food and drink marketing under HFSS